lingo/silverstripe-bits-and-bobs/README.md

 Each class should be documented well at the top of the file, with usage and installation instructions.

+## Problems? ##

+Please post issues on [GitHub](http://github.com/lingo/silverstripe-bits-and-bobs/issues)

+## Contents ##

 Here's a quick list of what's inside the pack.

-## Contents ##

 ### Pluraliser ###